groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/datatable/_index.md

 ```

-Initializes a new instance of the com.groupdocs.assembly.system.data.DataTable class with no arguments.
+Initializes a new instance of the [DataTable](../../com.groupdocs.assembly.system.data/datatable) class with no arguments.

 ### DataTable(String tableName) {#DataTable-java.lang.String-}
 ```